RakisSoftware/Rakis.Logging/README.md

 This library provides some simple support for logging, with output sent to the console, files, a (reactive) `IObserver`, or any other custom sink.
 Configuration is done using a simple text file or a `Configurer`.

+## Release notes

+### version 0.14.0

+* Fixed TargetPlatforms to net6.0-windows and net8.0-windows, since we don't depend on Windows 10 or 11 specific stuff.
+* Fixed TargetPlatforms for the tests.

+### version 0.13.0

+* Made the library multi-platform, by adding net8.0-windows7.0.

 ## Quickstart

 ## How to log